Einstein-Maxwell fields as solutions of higher-order theories: Degenerate Kundt (Petrov type II): null fields

 However, the coefficient $b_1$, given by \be b_1=(\Phi_2\bar\Phi_2)^{-1}\bigg(\sum_{k=0}^{N_1}a_k\T^k\Phi_{22}+\sum_{j=0}^{N_2}c_j\eth'^j\Phi_2\eth^j\bar\Phi_2\bigg) , \ee will in general be a spacetime function.
 This means that~\eqref{Einst} will {\em not}, as it stands, be compatible with~\eqref{Einst_gen} -- namely, one should add $2\Phi_2\bar\Phi_2(\kappa b_1-\kappa_0)\ell_a\ell_b$ to the RHS of~\eqref{Einst} (which is precisely the additional pure radiation term already mentioned in sections~\ref{subsec_backgr} and \ref{subsec_4D_null_gen}).
 This affects only one component of the latter, which thus reads \be \T H^{(0)}=2\kappa b_1\Phi_2\bar\Phi_2 , \ee and can be solved (at least in principle) to determine $H^{(0)}$ and thus to fully characterize the spacetime metric~\eqref{rec_metric_spec}.
 We note that while the result~\eqref{T_null_main}--\eqref{Laplac_null} is theory-independent, once a particular theory has been specified, the corresponding Einstein equation~\eqref{Einst_gen} will dictate the specific form of the tensor $E_{ab}$ and thus the precise values of the constants appearing in~\eqref{T_null_main}--\eqref{Laplac_null}.
 The obtained solution of~\eqref{Laplac_null} will thus be specific to the considered theory.
 This should be contrasted with the class of (strongly) universal solutions with $\Lambda_0=0$ obtained in \cite{KucOrt19}, which can be fully specified as solutions of the Einstein-Maxwell theory (i.e., also fixing the function $H^{(0)}$, with no need to include additional pure radiation) and then automatically solve {\em also} higher-order theories (in other words, there one has $E_{ab}=T_{ab}$ identically for any of the possible theories specified in \cite{KucOrt19}).

 We finally observe that the solutions~\eqref{rec_metric_spec}, \eqref{rec_Phi2} with~\eqref{Laplac_null} represent in the Einstein-Maxwell theory electromagnetic waves accompanied by aligned gravitational waves and pure radiation in the (anti)-Nariai universe \cite{PodOrt03,Khlebnikov86,Ortaggio02}.
 On the other hand, they are also solutions of any modified field equations~\eqref{Einst_gen}, \eqref{Maxw_gen}, in which case the pure radiation term is absent.
 The spacetime is generically of Petrov type~II and becomes of type~D iff $(PH^{(0)})_{,\zeta\zeta}=0$.\footnote{A result of \cite{VandenBergh89} states that Einstein-Maxwell solutions of type D with a null Maxwell field do not exist in the Kundt class, when the only contribution to the energy-momentum tensor comes from the Maxwell field.
-However, this does not apply here precisely because we have allowed also for pure radiation.}
+However, this does not apply here precisely because we have allowed also for pure radiation.} For these solutions, no non-zero invariants can be constructed using $\cF$, while all curvature invariants are constant (in other words, $\cF$ is VSI and the metric is CSI).